chrisjbillington/git-nautilus-icons/README.md

-Icons are updated every time you browse to a directory, but whilst in a directory, Nautilus/Nemo/Caja doesn't ask the extension for new icons unless it sees a file change on disk, and even then it seems to not always notice.
+Icons are updated every time you browse to a directory, but whilst in a directory, Nautilus/Nemo/Caja doesn't ask the extension for new icons unless it sees a file change on disk.
+Because of this, statuses may be incorrect after a `git add` or `git commit`.
 Press F5 to force a refresh.